 Now the green beans are roasted in mass and at high temperatures.
 Yet there are a wide variety of temperatures and durations beans might be roasted at, all of which enhance specific qualities in the bean.

-Coffee roastmasters develop different roast profiles for coffee beans from different sources.
+Roastmasters develop different roast profiles for beans from different sources.
 The bean’s region, variety, processing method, and desired flavor characteristics will all play a part in determining how a bean should be roasted.

 Some of the most common roast profiles you’ll come across are: